nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellDep` is a JSON object with following fields.
+`CellDep` is a JSON object with the following fields.

 *   `out_point`: [`OutPoint`](#type-outpoint) - Reference to the cell.